 6. Henrhyd Falls

-Top Tip: A walk to Henrhyd Falls can be easily combined with a walk along the Elidir Trail as they are just a short drive away from one another.
+Top Tip: If you have the energy, a walk to Henrhyd Falls can be easily combined with a walk along the Elidir Trail as they are just a short drive away from one another.

 7. Sgwd yr Eira